As a follow-up to my book review of Rise of the Robots by Martin Ford, I’m not going to waste any time reiterating my call to action:

 These are good indicators of an emerging technology that hasn’t been saturated yet!
 Hence, it supports my call to action…

-The top TensorFlow book appears to be:
+The best book on tensors appears to be:

 Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron.
 Click here to view.